Picasso004/Input-Control/README.md

 -input_control_float -> only float are allowed. the "e" notation is allowed : "14e-1"

 -input_control_string -> only letters and spaces are allowed.
-All ponctuation mark are forbiden.
+All ponctuation marks are forbiden.